technoweenie/twitter-node/README.md

 		access_token_secret: 'STATE YOUR NAME'
 	});

+### Authenticate

+The format of this depends somewhat on how your routing works, but it should be clear enough.

+    app.get('/', twit.gatekeeper('/login'), routes.index);
+    app.get('/login', routes.login);
+    app.get('/twauth', twit.login());

+You'll need to create the routes for index & login.
+On the login page, you'll want a link like:

+    <a href="/twauth">Log in with Twitter</a>

 ### Basic OAuth-enticated GET/POST API (stable)

 The convenience APIs aren't finished, but you can get started with the basics: